sharmaeklavya2/IW16/readme.md

 ## Rules of the game

 There are multiple questions.

-All questions have a string as answer.
-All questions have infinite attempts.
-ACM-ICPC-like rules are used for ranking people.
+1. All questions have a string as answer.
+Checking is case-insensitive.
+2. Infinite attempts are allowed for all questions.
+3. Users are first judged by total score and then by total time taken for correctly solved questions.
+4. For questions which are eventually correctly solved, each wrong submission will carry a time penalty.
+5. Some questions have hints.
+Each hint has a score penalty if its question is correctly solved.

 ## Question storage scheme